 We’re thrilled to report another record-breaker for our disability-focused creative writing contest: we received 361 pieces of fiction, non-fiction, poetry, and comics from all corners of the globe!
 Grand Prize went to Georgette Mallory’s Disarmed.
 In it, the author, who wears a prosthetic arm, judges her marriage to an able-bodied man, as she forms a new friendship with a recent amputee.
 That’s not all, by a mile; check out all of this year’s winners and finalists!

-Thank you so much for this opportunity to make my voice and the voices of so many others heard.
+"Thank you so much for this opportunity to make my voice and the voices of so many others heard.
 I hope this contest and your platform will help to raise awareness and deepen connections and understanding.
-I’m pleased to see there is such a contest at all.
+I’m pleased to see there is such a contest at all."
 Jennifer Willis, non-fiction finalist (Chronic Optimism)

 It was a good year for poetry at our monthly inclusive open mic series The Lion & the Pirate, which we co-host with VSA Texas at independent book store Malvern Books.
 Our April open mic was an official City Read for the Austin International Poetry Festival (the largest unjuried poetry festival in the US!).
 At our May and August events, we featured two Texas poets with disabilities, Maria Palacios (Houston) and Mel Finefrock (Plano).